-- (a) Disclose confidential information gained while employed at CCT; - (b) Use your position/influence or any information for financial benefit for yourself or family members; - (c) Solicit or accept anything of value or accept any gifts from a lobbyist or representative of a lobbyist.
-Nor can you accept any gift from, or give a gift to, individuals or entities doing business with or attempting to do business with the state or CCT; or - (d) Enter into a Agreement with the state valued at \$100 or more unless the Agreement has been awarded through an open and public process.
+- Disclose confidential information gained while employed at CCT; - Use your position/influence or any information for financial benefit for yourself or family members; - Solicit or accept anything of value or accept any gifts from a lobbyist or representative of a lobbyist.
+Nor can you accept any gift from, or give a gift to, individuals or entities doing business with or attempting to do business with the state or CCT; or - Enter into a contract with the state valued at \$100 or more unless the contract has been awarded through an open and public process.
 (This extends to immediate family.)